CARTAvis/manual_source/source/installation_and_configuration.rst

 Troubleshooting
 ---------------
 In this section, we provide common issues users have experienced so far and provide solutions.
-If none of the solutions work, please do contact `CARTA Helpdesk <carta_helpdesk@asiaa.sinica.edu.tw>`_ for help.
+If none of the solutions work, please do contact `CARTA Helpdesk <support@carta.freshdesk.com>`_ for help.

-* **A spectral line query causes the RedHat AppImage version of CARTA to crash**

-  CARTA uses "curl" to access the Splatalogue via "https".
-You may be running an outdated version of RedHat7 and need to update your Network Security Services (nss) package by doing :code:`sudo yum update nss`.

 * **The RedHat7 AppImage does not open and it prints a message suggesting to extract the AppImage using the** :code:`--appimage-extract` **flag.**